Rose–Hulman Fightin' Engineers: History

 Rose–Hulman currently competes in the Heartland Collegiate Athletic Conference (HCAC), an NCAA Division III athletic conference.
 It was previously a member of the Southern Collegiate Athletic Conference (SCAC) and Indiana Collegiate Athletic Conference (ICAC), the latter now known as the Heartland Collegiate Athletic Conference.
 Despite no longer sharing a conference affiliation with the SCAC, Rose–Hulman has always had a rivalry with DePauw University, and has consistently had nonleague rivalries with other nearby strong academic schools such as Washington University in St. Louis, University of Chicago, and Denison University.

 The men and women's swimming and diving team previously had an affiliation with the College Conference of Illinois and Wisconsin (CCIW) but now participates in the HCAC.
 The colors of the Rose–Hulman Fightin' Engineers are rose and white, and their mascot is Rosie the Elephant.

 As of 2021, Rose–Hulman has had a student athlete named to an NCAA Division III Academic All-America Team for 36 consecutive years.
 One hundred forty two Academic All-Americans have been named from the school.

 Rose–Hulman won the Commissioner's Cup from the HCAC eight times over the decade from 2008 to 2018.
 This award is given to the school with the most points based on the teams performance in the conference.

 Sports sponsored

 Football

 The Rose–Hulman football program was started in 1882.
 That year, Rose (then known as Rose Polytechnic Institute) played one game against Wabash College which they lost 12–0.
-In the early years, Rose played the likes of the University of Notre Dame, Purdue University, University of Illinois, Indiana University, and Indiana Normal School, which is now Indiana State University.
+In the early years, Rose played the likes of the University of Notre Dame, Purdue University, University of Illinois, Indiana University, and Indiana State Normal School.

 Jeff Sokol has led the Rose-Hulman football team since 2011.
 During his tenure, he has led the Fightin' Engineers to three Heartland Collegiate Athletic Conference Championships (2013, 2016, and 2021) and five runner-up finishes (2011, 2015, 2017, 2019, 2020, 2022).
 Sokol owns a career record of 63–33 (56–20 in the HCAC) as of the 2020 season.